-Cheryl offers personal counselling, psychotherapy, life coaching, and youth mentoring in Waterdown, Ontario, serving the areas of Burlington, Hamilton, Waterdown, and Guelph, or anyone willing to travel from outside those areas.
+Cheryl offers personal counselling, psychotherapy, life coaching, and youth mentoring in Waterdown, Ontario, serving the areas of Burlington, Hamilton, Waterdown, and Guelph, or anyone wanting to travel from outside those areas.
 Please call or email for more information on booking an appointment, and continue reading below for more information on services.

 Find on this page (in this order):